 He then climbs the Cornish Alps, huge slag heaps created by the clay mining and some of Cornwall’s highest land.

-After a wild swim with Shonna Hands at one of Cornwall’s picturesque hidden coves, Polridmouth, Rick cooks a simple BBQ sea bass with a fennel mayonnaise recipe – telling you how to make the perfect homemade mayonnaise in the process.
+After a wild swim with Shonna Hands at one of Cornwall’s picturesque hidden coves, Polridmouth, Rick cooks a simple recipe for BBQ sea bass with a fennel mayonnaise – telling you how to make the perfect homemade mayonnaise in the process.

 Recipes in episode 10 include whole BBQ seabass with a fennel mayonnaise and poached pears with blackberries.